rundeck/docs/docs/manual/projects/resource-model-sources/index.md

 </project>
 ```

-Based on this node source file, all commands/jobs dispatched to the Windows node should use the `WinRMPython` node executor and the rest of the nodes should use the default SSH node defined at the project level.
+Based on this Node Source file, all commands/jobs dispatched to the Windows node should use the `WinRMPython` node executor and the rest of the nodes should use the default SSH node defined at the project level.